gdb/ruby-static-checker/README.markdown

 What does it do?
 ----------------

-At the moment, ruby-static-checker searches for name errors in your code.
-I've found that name errors (whether due to typoing a variable or forgetting to update a usage of some class name) are my most common bug in Ruby, and so I decided to make this ruby-static-checker's first task.
+At the moment, ruby-static-checker just searches for name errors in your code.
+It's possible I'll make it do other things in the future.

 Ruby-static-checker can find bugs like in the following (contrived) example: